dx-junkyard/curiosity-capture-chrome-extension/README.md

 - Plays VOICEVOX-generated audio prompts automatically
 - Captures spoken replies and sends the recording to a backend API for Whisper-based transcription
+- Provides buttons to manually start or stop speech recognition
+- Automatically begins recording after a prompt is played and stops after five seconds of silence

 ## 📦 Installation
 1. Clone this repository.